 Critically, measurement is designed into the architecture from the start, not bolted on afterwards.
 Every lifecycle stage has an entry criterion, an exit criterion, and a time benchmark.
 This makes reporting automatic rather than manual.

-Revenue architecture matters for every B2B company, but it is critical for enterprise SaaS because of three structural characteristics:
+Revenue architecture matters for every B2B company, but it's critical for enterprise SaaS because of three structural characteristics:

 When deals take 3-9 months, the system must maintain context across dozens of interactions, track signal changes over time, and surface deals that are stalling before they go dark.
 This requires architectural decisions about what data to capture, how to weight recent vs historical signals, and how to alert reps to changes in buyer behaviour.